-Museum on Main Street brings the world-famous Smithsonian museum to communities across Nebraska.
-These changing exhibitions focus on our national history and culture.
-Working with small museums, libraries and other hometown organizations, Humanities Nebraska develops events around these traveling exhibitions.
-By combining resources, Museum on Main Street brings quality cultural programs to rural citizens and sparks lasting professional improvement for small-town cultural organizations.
+Museum on Main Street brings the world-famous Smithsonian museum to rural citizens across Nebraska.
+These engaging exhibitions focus on common experiences from national history and culture.
+Working with small museums, libraries and other hometown organizations, Humanities Nebraska develops events around these traveling exhibitions, triggering meaningful conversations about common experiences of yesterday and today.

-Museum on Main Street is a partnership between the Smithsonian Institution Traveling Exhibition Service and state humanities councils nationwide that serves the small-town museums and citizens of rural America.
+Museum on Main Street is a partnership between the Smithsonian Institution Traveling Exhibition Service and state humanities councils nationwide that serves the small-town museums and citizens of rural America by sparking lasting professional improvement for local cultural organizations.